leveluptuts/gQuery/docs/src/docs.md

 // src/lib/config/g.ts

 export const g = new GFetch({
-	path: Environment.apiURL //whatever your api url is here
+	path: 'https://yourapiurl.com/graphql' //whatever your api url is here
 	// More config options coming, for now this is just path to your graphql api });
 ```

+> 👀: This expects that you have a Graphql API already running.
+This can be any valid graphql api url.

 ### 2. Add GraphQL Codegen Plugin to Svelte Kit